gytdau/website/_lists/Social_technologies.md

 title: "Social technologies"
 ---

-Social media purportedly ‘exposes the worst in people’.
-But focusing on human nature hides the more interesting fact: that platforms largely choose the behaviour they manufacture.
-And they’ve been making a lot of progress on manufacturing more specific behaviours over the last 5-10 years.
+The evolution of social platforms gives us a glimpse at what [we didn't yet know about ourselves](https://kk.org/thetechnium/things-we-didnt-know-about-ourselves/).
+There's been a lot of progress changing and tweaking specific behaviors over the last 5-10 years.

-Social platforms are fertile ground for tweaking mass behavior, and their positive achievements are often under-appreciated.
+Social platforms are fertile ground for this, and their positive achievements are often under-appreciated.
 Because of how much of modern experience is mediated through platforms, this is worth some discussion.

 Here are some prominent examples: